mitsuhiko/lucumr/2015/2/17/ui-and-hidden-consistency.rst

 Git for me is an interesting topic.
 I used it initially when git had no UI and `cogito <http://git.or.cz/cogito/>`_ was still a thing.
 I can't say I enjoyed using it much.
-At the time I did all my development tasks with SVN and the world as good.
+At the time I did all my development tasks with SVN and the world was good.
 A little while later I played around with mercurial and instantly fell in love.
 I held onto mercurial for a long time and defended it vigorously.
 Only in 2008 did I finally start to use git and it took me multiple attempts until I was convinced that I should